Key Takeaways:

 Comparing Spot vs Futures Bitcoin ETFs

 When considering whether to invest in spot or futures Bitcoin ETFs, it is important to understand the key differences between the two.
-Spot ETFs aim to offer direct exposure to the price of Bitcoin, as they would hold the actual cryptocurrency.
+Spot ETFs aim to offer direct exposure to the price of Bitcoin, as they hold the actual cryptocurrency.
 On the other hand, futures ETFs track the price of Bitcoin through futures contracts.

 Another difference between spot and futures ETFs is the way they handle the buying and selling of Bitcoin.
-Spot ETFs would purchase and hold Bitcoin in a custodial wallet, while futures ETFs enter into futures contracts to track the price of Bitcoin.
+Spot ETFs purchase and hold Bitcoin in a custodial wallet, while futures ETFs enter into futures contracts to track the price of Bitcoin.

-Furthermore, spot ETFs would provide investors with ownership of the underlying Bitcoin, while futures ETFs provide exposure to Bitcoin through derivatives contracts.
+Furthermore, spot ETFs provide investors with ownership of the underlying Bitcoin, while futures ETFs provide exposure to Bitcoin through derivatives contracts.

 Conclusion